 3. Getting laid off.

 Most of us do not like to think of possibly losing our jobs.
 Which could be why we are often woefully unprepared for it to happen.
 Instead of allowing the possibility to become a nagging worry.
 Have a strategy for coping.
 Figure out how much your monthly expenses are and begin to save 3 to 6 months’ worth of expenses.
-This will give you breathing space and time immediately after losing your job to reflect on what you want in your next job.
+This will give you breathing space and time immediately after losing your job to.

 Keep your resume updated and connections open for future networking opportunities.
 These things might not seem so important now, while your paycheck seems steady, but they will be important to have done if ever you lose your job.